yanyinzhao/PointCloudPathCode/README.md

 This project provides the implementation for proximity queries on point cloud using rapid construction path oracle.
 We refer the readers to our paper for more details.

-We compared 10 algorithms as follows:
+We compared 12 algorithms as follows:

 - SE-Oracle-Adapt (oracle based baseline)
 - SE-Oracle-FastFly-Adapt (oracle in ablation study)
 - EAR-Oracle-Adapt (oracle based baseline)
 - EAR-Oracle-FastFly-Adapt (oracle in ablation study)
+- VO-Oracle (oracle for other proximity queries)
 - RC-Oracle-Naive (variation oracle)
+- RC-Oracle-NaiveProx (our oracle with naive proximity queries algorithm)
-- RC-Oracle (our oracle)
+- RC-Oracle (our oracle with the efficient proximity queries algorithm)
 - CH-Adapt (on-the-fly baseline)
 - Kaul-Adapt (on-the-fly baseline)
 - Dijk-Adapt (on-the-fly baseline)